eficode-academy/oidc-oauth2-katas/protecting-apis.md

-Deploy the code with the `kubectl cp` command shown above and try accessing the API using access tokens from your two users in two different groups (remember to log-out and in to get access tokens with the new group claim).
-Observe the result in the logs when reading an object-by-id with a user without the required group relationship.
+Deploy the code with the `kubectl cp` command shown above and try accessing the API using access tokens from your two users in two different roles.
+User `user2` should be unable to read an object by ID since it does not have the role `developer`.
+Observe the result in the logs when reading an object-by-id with a user without the required roles.

 ### Optional Extras